 should be excluded from contact.
 Pre-employment and periodic

 cholinesterase test for workers desirable.
-Special account should
+A periodic urinary p-

-be taken of the workers' mental ability to comprehend and follow
+should be taken of the workers' mental ability to comprehend and

-instructions.
-Training of workers in techniques to avoid contact
+follow instructions.
+Training of workers in techniques to avoid

 3.6 ADDITIONAL REGULATIONS RECOMMENDED IF DISTRIBUTED BY AIRCRAFT

-in application methods and early symptoms of poisoning, and must
+training in application methods and early symptoms of poisoning,

-wear a suitable respirator.
-Use of flagmen not recommended.
+and must wear a suitable respirator.
+Use of flagmen not

-Flagmen, if used, should wear protective clothing and be located
+recommended.
+Flagmen, if used, should wear protective clothing, a

-skin, inhalation of dust or spray, or swallowing should be
+dust or spray, or swallowing may be fatal.
+Wear protective

-respirator of the organic-vapour type when handling this material.
+vapour type when handling this material.
+Bathe immediately after

+work.
 Ensure that containers are stored under lock and key.
-Empty

-containers must be disposed of in such a way as to prevent all
+Empty containers must be disposed of in such a way as to prevent

-possibility of accidental contact with them.
-Keep the material
+all possibility of accidental contact with them.
+Keep the

-out of reach of children and well away from foodstuffs, animal
+material out of reach of children and well away from foodstuffs,